 Today, many Americans idolize British culture.
 You don’t need to search far for evidence of this.
 Just look at the obscene amount of news coverage for the upcoming royal wedding of Prince Harry and Meghan Markle.

 What fuels this obsession with the Brits?
 We looked at some of the common reasons for Anglophilia.

 The Intelligent, Sexy British Accent

-The British accent holds a certain sway over the United States.
+The British accent and fun British phrases hold a certain sway over the United States.
 It has been called sexier, more pleasant and more intelligent than the American accent.
 This refers only to the posh British accent, because some regional variants, like cockney, have negative connotations because of their association with the working class.

 An attractive accent alone doesn’t explain the American infatuation with Brits.
 As many linguists point out, the evaluation of an accent is closely tied to the evaluation of the speaker.
 Therefore, it’s better to look at the British people and ideas Americans are most obsessed with.

 The United States is a very young country with only a few centuries under its belt, and because of that, it lacks a lot of history.
 People read plenty about the American Revolution and the Civil War, but the British can just walk outside and point to a doorknob that predates George Washington.
 To extend our lineage, people often trace the United States’ history back across the pond.
 Whether it be the strong interest in Neville Chamberlain and Winston Churchill, or the much older fascination with King Arthur, England acts as the entryway to European history for many Americans.
 It’s our way of connecting ourselves to a much longer story arc.

 The Glamorous British Monarchy